buildanetwork/azure-data-engineering/Stream Data into Synapse using Databricks.md

 ## Using Databricks to Stream Data from the Event Hub

 Create a notebook in the Databricks workspace you created.
 You will need to install a library on the cluster to read data from the Event Hub, you can use the Maven coordinate `com.microsoft.azure:azure-eventhubs-spark_2.12:2.3.18` to do this.
 You can find a guide online to configure this library if you have issues.
+Note: This script uses Azure Key Vault, you can use the connection string directly.
+If you want to use this service you can use this [guide](https://medium.com/swlh/a-credential-safe-way-to-connect-and-access-azure-synapse-analytics-in-azure-databricks-1b008839590a) to implement this in Databricks.

 ```
 from pyspark.sql.types import *